thecryptofruit/education/intro_fabric.md

 What will we do:
 1. Prepare a simple chaincode (a.k.a. a smart contract) written in Go in `sacc.go`, that will store a value on the blockchain and later read that value back.

 2. Create the network *chaincodedockerdevmode_default* with 4 services (orderer, peer, cli, chaincode).
-It will keep our terminal window busy with various logs, so we will only observe this window later.
-`docker-compose -f docker-compose-simple.yaml up`
+It will keep our terminal window busy with various logs, so we will only observe this window later. &NewLine;`docker-compose -f docker-compose-simple.yaml up`

-3. Start our chaincode in the second terminal.
-`docker exec -it chaincode bash`
+3. Start our chaincode in the second terminal. &NewLine;`docker exec -it chaincode bash`

-4. Interact with our chaincode through the third terminal.
-`docker exec -it cli bash`
+4. Interact with our chaincode through the third terminal. &NewLine;`docker exec -it cli bash`